 ACMurphy Photography was established in 1995 as a collective name for my practice, which incorporates a diverse interest in subject matter and media and is produced for research, publication and exhibition outputs.

-Current practice investigates the photograph’s relationship to the museological space and its collections in particular, natural history specimens and is researched via cultural theories in metapsychology, museology and philosophy – for examples of these projects, please visit the Projects link in the menu below.
+Current practice investigates the photograph’s relationship to the museological space and its collections in particular, natural history specimens and is researched via cultural theories in metapsychology, museology and visuality as well as writings on nineteenth century photography.
+Examples of these projects can be found via the Projects link in the menu below.

 Murphy, Alexandra.
 “The Seeing (and Unseen): Making Photographs of Museological Taxidermy Displays in Pursuit of an Alternative Gaze.”
 Paper presented at The Animal Gaze Constructed, London Metropolitan University, UK.
 6-7 March, 2020.

 Murphy, Alexandra.
 “Forever in Stasis: Dialectical Dynamics between the Photograph and the Taxidermy Specimen.”
 Paper presented at FORMAT19 FOREVER//NOW Photography Conference and Festival, University of Derby, UK.
 15 March, 2019.